google/kctf/base/challenge-skeleton/README.md

 # Quickstart guide to writing a challenge:

 * A docker image will be built from challenge/image.
 For the simplest challenges, replacing challenge/image/chal will be enough.
 * To change what files get included or the commandline, edit challenge/image/Dockerfile.
-TODO: add commandline to dockerfile
 * Try the challenge locally with `make test-docker`.
 * If you have a cluster ready, deploy the challenge with `make start` and create a port forward with `make port-forward`.
 * Try `make <tab>` to see more commands.